askitowski1/CREA-Vectors/README.md

 ## How to run the code
 1. Clone the repository
-2. Navigate to the repository and run python crea.py
+2. Navigate to the crea_library folder and run python crea.py
 3. In python import the file
    - from crea import CREA
    - crea_initialize = CREA() #this will automatically pull from the main dictionary, or you can pass your own json file